Nixon shock: Smithsonian Agreement and floating exchange rate

 Since the Nixon shock in 1971, the U.S. dollar has depreciated significantly against the Japanese yen and Swiss franc, while appreciating against the Swedish krona.

 In December 1971, representatives of the Group of Ten met at the Smithsonian Institution in Washington, D.C. to reassess exchange rates and revalue their currencies.
 At the meetings, the U.S. pledged to peg the dollar at $38/ounce of gold, effectively devaluing it by 7.9%, while the other countries agreed to appreciate their currencies against the dollar with ±2.25% trading bands against the U.S. dollar.
 The group also agreed on a plan to balance the world financial system using special drawing rights, and the U.S. import surcharge was dropped.

 Although the Smithsonian Agreement was hailed by Nixon as a fundamental reorganization of international monetary markets, the dollar price in the gold market continued to cause pressure on its official rate.
 After a further 10% devaluation of the U.S. dollar was announced on February 14, 1973, Japan and the Organisation for European Economic Co-operation transitioned to a floating exchange rate system.
 Over the next decade, most of the industrialized world followed suit.
 Under the floating rate system, the value of the U.S. dollar plunged by a third in the 1970s and was subject to enormous speculation against foreign currencies.

+The Nixon shock also indirectly led to the development of SWIFT, as the collapse of Bretton Woods and the shift to floating exchange rates exposed weakness in the telex-based system.
+This prompted international partners to find a way to move away from an entirely US control regime of payment settlement.

 Today, the governments and central banks of most developed economies no longer utilize currency exchange rates to administer monetary policy; instead, they use interest rates and, to a lesser extent since the 1980s, adjustments to the money supply to prioritize price stability.
 In many developing economies, central banks continue to target a fixed exchange rate system.